 These rotation experiences include a mentored research project and seminars in career opportunities and professional development.
 Our students have found these internships to be instrumental in continuing to develop their scientific and leadership skills.

 In addition to the rotation experiences, the affiliation between the Department of Pharmacology and Pfizer has also made it possible to offer yearly community-building, day-long symposia with leading scientists throughout the country.
 The 2017 symposia held in May was entitled “Emerging Technologies in Therapeutics.”
 It featured keynote speaker Omid Farokhzad, M.D., Associate Professor at Brigham and Women’s Hospital/Harvard Medical School.

 In collaboration with Pfizer scientists, the department offers a course entitled Drug Discovery and Development.
-This course addresses the discovery and development process for small molecule and protein drug products.
+This innovative course addresses the discovery and development process for small molecule and protein drug products.
 Topics include target identification and validation, lead optimization and selection of drug candidates for clinical testing, and the objectives and design of clinical trials.
 The class is led each week by a Pfizer scientist whose area of expertise pertains to the lecture topic.
 Students are given the opportunity to interact directly with scientists leading discovery in various topic areas and have expressed how the unique design of the course increases their understanding of industry and the drug development process.